opendatasoft/ods-documentation/source/publishing_data/02_harvesting_a_catalog/harvesters/dbnomics.rst

 .. admonition:: Important
    :class: important

-   Retrieve the dataset ID using the `explorer <https://db.nomics.world/views/explorer>`_.
+   Retrieve the dataset ID from `DBnomics website <https://db.nomics.world/providers>`_.
 Select a provider, the dataset to retrieve and click on API Link > JSON.
-A link following this format will appear : https://api.db.nomics.world/api/v1/json/datasets/bea-fa2004-section1-101-a/values
+A link following this format will appear: `https://api.db.nomics.world/api/v1/json/datasets/bea-fa2004-section1-101-a/values`

-   In this example, the dataset ID is : **bea-fa2004-section1-101-a**
+   In this example, the dataset ID is: **bea-fa2004-section1-101-a**

 Parameters
 ----------